MODFLOW-USGS/ModelingTools/ModelMuse/Installer/ModelMuse5_2/readme.txt

 and a the .dcp file for the Graphics32 design-time package.
 However, the package requirement may be added automatically when building the packages.

 Build the runtime package first.
-Then install the design time package.
+Then install the design-time package.
 Only GLScene_RT.dproj and GLScene_DT.dproj are needed for ModelMuse.

 Installing Graphics32